This article serves as a guide to members who aren't sure about their Area

 elected.
 Currently there are seven Areas; the district branches within each

-Area are listed below.
+Area are listed at right.

 Area membership is determined by district branch membership; that is, one